 - Real Bubee.

 - Ameda Purely Yours, Finesse.

 Is it Worth Buying?

 The answer is YES, of course!
 Considering its affordable price where you can buy it for half the price of other general brands on the market, this is the best option for those with average budget and who needs to move freely while pumping.
 Also, the convertible feature is an added bonus.

+During the COVID-19 pandemic, you would normally sanitize your hands every now and then but since it is handsfree, you do not have to worry about that anymore.
+It is still advisable to wash your hands before handling though, maybe just less frequently.
 If you spend most of the time on the road especially during heavy traffic, then this product is intended for you.
 It is also beneficial for those doing clerical work at home that requires you to do your job using both hands.
 I usually drive my car while pumping twice a day, 5 days a week, and it’s absolutely convenient.
 In fact, it’s very safe as long as you don’t keep gazing at your boobs while driving.